JuergenGutsch/blog/_source/_posts/2018-02-15-react-chat-part4.md

 Later on we are able to replace this configuration with a custom storage for the users and the clients.

-We also need to setup the client, the chat application to use this identity server.
+We also need to setup the client (the chat application) to use this identity server.

-[TODO: Add API Auth]

 ## Adding authentication to the chat app